 Step 3: Contact the Regional Student Ombudsman (RSO)

-If, at the end of Step 2, the student or parent is dissatisfied or the complaint was not fully processed within the prescribed timeframe, they can, in writing, approach the regional student ombudsman for their jurisdiction.
-The regional student ombudsman has 20 working days to fully examine the complaint and come to any conclusion.
-If necessary, they will transmit the relevant recommendations to the SSC, SB or private educational institution.
+If, at the end of Step 2, the student or parent is dissatisfied or the complaint was not fully processed within the prescribed timeframe, they may then write to the Regional Student Ombudsman for their jurisdiction.
+The Regional Student Ombudsman has 20 working days to fully examine the complaint and reach a conclusion.
+If applicable, they will transmit any relevant recommendations to the SSC, SB or private educational institution.

-Once the recommendations are submitted, the National Student Ombudsman has five working days to inform the regional student ombudsman of whether they intend to examine the complaint.
-Should they choose to do so, they have 10 working days to fully examine the complaint and make any recommendations.
-The regional student ombudsman then informs the SSC, SB or private educational institution of the conclusions that have been reached and the reasoning behind them as well as any recommendations, if applicable.
+The National Student Ombudsman has five working days to inform the Regional Student Ombudsman of whether or not they intend to examine the complaint.
+Should they choose to do so, they have 10 working days to fully examine the complaint and, if they feel it is warranted, substitute their conclusions and recommendations.
+The Regional Student Ombudsman then informs the SSC, SB or private educational institution of the conclusions that have been reached and the reasoning behind them and of any recommendations, if applicable.

 Fight against bullying and violence

 The proposed procedure also applies to instances of bullying and violence in the event that the complainant is dissatisfied with the intervention measures implemented by the educational institution as provided for in the anti-bullying and anti-violence plan.
 In this case, a complaint may be lodged directly with the person in charge of processing complaints.

 An alternate means of filing a report or lodging a complaint concerning an act of sexual violence will be made available to the complainant, who may contact the regional student ombudsman directly.